ShreyaTomar08/lead-management-app/README.md

 - backend/ – Server, routes, and data handling
 - How to Run the Project Locally
 Clone the repository
-First, open the terminal and go to the backend folder: cd backend npm install npm start
+Open a terminal and go to the backend folder, then run: cd backend npm install npm start
+This will start the backend server.

-Open the frontend files in a browser (or use Live Server)
+Open the frontend files in your browser (or use Live Server) to see the app in action